astrorafael/gokrazy-reticulum/README.md

 ```
 2. Create a GoKrazy instance image (your node)

-Create an instance named `myreticulum` which will connect to your WiFi router with SSID `XYD` and password `foo`.
-Before executing this command, make sure that your id_rsa.pub is avaliable on yoir `.ssh/` directory so that yo can log-in later on.
+Before executing this command, make sure that your `id_rsa.pub` is available on your `.ssh/` directory so that yo can log-in later on with ssh.

+Create an instance named `myreticulum` which will connect to your WiFi router with SSID `XYD` and password `foo` by executing:

 ```bash
 just base myreticulum XYD foo